Linear Lower Bounds and Conditioning of Differentiable Games: Parametric Lower Bounds from Nesterov's Domino Argument

 In this section, we will only discuss min-max problems.
 The class $\mathcal{F}$ of counterexamples considered is

-where $\mat{M}$ is an infinite-dimensional bidiagonal matrix such that $\forall i, M_{ii} = a_0$ and $M_{i,i+1} = a_1$ with $c a_0 a_1 \neq 0$ and $\mu_1, \mu_2 \in \reals^{++}$.
+where $\mat{M}$ is an infinite-dimensional bidiagonal matrix i.e. $\forall i, M_{ii} = a_0$ and $M_{i,i+1} = a_1$ with all other entries set to 0, such that $c a_0 a_1 \neq 0$ and $\mu_1, \mu_2 \in \reals^{++}$.
 Since these problems are in \ref{eq:minmax}, the lower bounds of this section are in particular bounds on the optimisation of min-max problems. \begin{definition}[Two-step linear span assumption] A first-order black box method for 2-player games satisfies the two-step linear span assumption on \ref{eq:domino_class} if for problems in \ref{eq:domino_class} with Jacobian $\mat{A}$ (cf eq. \ref{eq:quad-vec-field-n}):

 \end{definition} Examples of such methods include simultaneous gradient descent, negative momentum and extragradient.
 One way to design challenging problems for these methods is to construct problems with a dense solution $(\bx^*,\by^*)$ for which only one new component of the iterates may change from its initial value at every iteration~\citep{nesterov2013introductory}, a phenomenon we will refer to as the \textit{domino argument} (see Appendix \ref{apdx:domino_argument} for some intuition, where we show that the argument also applies to cases where diagonal matrices are used as coefficients in the span, and to alternating implementations of any algorithm satisfying the two-step linear span assumption on \ref{eq:domino_class} thanks to the properties of bidiagonal Toeplitz matrices).